"The UK SpeedTrap Guide"

 A, It is perfectly possible for you to represent yourself at hearings before the magistrates.
 On some smaller charges it would probably be more cost efficient for you to do so.
 Many people prefer the reassurance of having a representative with you who is used to the court procedure and practice.
 Ultimately the decision is a matter for you.

-Q, SPECS hoax Emails - Where are the specs site..
+Q, SPECS hoax Emails - Where are the specs sites..

 To find out where all the SPEC cameras are operating see http://www.speedcheck.co.uk